 - One episode of Mind of Mencia had a Spanish celebrity invoke this to get into a nightclub.
 It Makes Sense in Context.

-- The LOST episode "Ab Aeterno"'s flashbacks are set in the Canary Islands, yet the accents and dialects used are all Latin American Spanish.
+- The Lost episode "Ab Aeterno"'s flashbacks are set in the Canary Islands, yet the accents and dialects used are all Latin American Spanish.
 Almost an Acceptable Break from Reality, since Canary Spanish actually has an accent vaguely similar to that of some Latin American dialects.

 - In the 8th season of How I Met Your Mother, Ted recalls a trip he made to Spain with a fanny pack.
-The montage shows Ted going through a map of the correct country (albeit with all the cities misplaced and many of them misspelled, one's spot even falls in Portugal even though it is coloured differently) and in typical Toros y Flamenco places.
-Then, at the end of the montage, a group of Mexican mariachi show up, and Ted proudly (but obliviously) points out that he was nicknamed by the locals El ganso con la riñonera ("The doofus with the fanny pack").
+The montage shows Ted going through a map of the correct country (albeit with all the cities misplaced and many of them misspelled; one's spot even falls in Portugal even though it is coloured differently) and in typical Toros y Flamenco places.
+Then, at the end of the montage, a group of Mexican mariachi show up, and Ted proudly (but obliviously) points out that he was nicknamed by the locals El ganso con la riñoneranote ("The doofus with the fanny pack").
 So off, it has to be deliberate.
 Nonetheless, this scene still caused enough controversy in Hispanic countries that in international airings it was replaced with one where he travels through Mexico instead.

 - The 1970s rock band Carmen, which was formed by Mexican-Americans in Los Angeles, invoke this trope through the use of flamenco stylings and Spanish imagery.
 Considering they were formed as an outgrowth of the Allen siblings’ parents’ flamenco nightclub it’s at least somewhat justified.
 Ironically, the band found no initial success at home and only became notable after relocating to Europe, adding a British bassist and drummer and cementing the Spanish influences.
 Then they became a near-legendary opening act for several British Progressive Rock bands touring the US.

-- Castille in 7th Sea, with fencers, powerful Inquisition, pirates and Armadas... and inexplicably, Ranchos and El Vago, Zorro's Expy named El Vago (whose name, by the way, translates as "The Slacker").
+- Castille in 7th Sea, with fencers, a powerful Inquisition, pirates and Armadas... and inexplicably, Ranchos and a Zorro's Expy named El Vago (whose name, by the way, translates as "The Slacker").

 - Spain Hill is a location in The World Ends with You whose only feature is... a Mexican restaurant.
 Note that "Spain Hill" is a real life location in Shibuya, Tokyo, in which the game is set.
 In reality the very Spanish embassy in Japan is located in that hill, hence the name.